C++26 Shipped a SIMD Library Nobody Asked For

 Key Takeaways

-• Template error messages leak internal types like _SimdWrapper<_Float16, 8, void> – 138 lines of noise for 6 lines of user code.
+• Template error messages leak internal types like _SimdWrapper<_Float16, 8, void>; a trivial misuse produces 138 lines of diagnostics from 6 lines of user code.

 Hacker News Comment Review